The Taylor Swift Holiday Collection

 The Taylor Swift Holiday Collection (Note: Originally released under the title Sounds of the Season: The Taylor Swift Holiday Collection) is the first extended play and Christmas record by the American singer-songwriter Taylor Swift.
 It was released as a Target exclusive on October 14, 2007, in partnership with Big Machine Records, and became available at other retailers on December 2, 2008.

-The Taylor Swift Holiday Collection consists of six tracks—four are cover versions of Christmas classics ("Last Christmas", "Santa Baby", "Silent Night", and "White Christmas") and two are original tracks written by Swift ("Christmases When You Were Mine" and "Christmas Must Be Something More").
+The Taylor Swift Holiday Collection consists of six tracks—four are cover versions of Christmas songs ("Last Christmas", "Santa Baby", "Silent Night", and "White Christmas") and two are original tracks written by Swift ("Christmases When You Were Mine" and "Christmas Must Be Something More").
 Produced by Nathan Chapman, the EP features a country pop sound with instruments such as guitars, banjos, fiddles, and mandolins.
 Songs from the EP received airplay on US country radio, with "Last Christmas" becoming the best-charting track, peaking at number 28 on the Hot Country Songs chart.

 Some music critics praised Swift's two original songs and wished that The Taylor Swift Holiday Collection had been longer, while others disliked the country-pop makeover of the Christmas classics.
 The EP peaked at number 20 on the US Billboard 200 and number one on the Top Holiday Albums chart.
 It received a platinum certification and sold over one million copies in the United States.

-Background and release
+Release

 For the release of The Taylor Swift Holiday Collection, Taylor Swift and Big Machine Records partnered with Target, which exclusively distributed the EP in the United States.
 It was commercially released via Target on October 14, 2007, under the title Sounds of the Season: The Taylor Swift Holiday Collection.
 The cover artwork is taken from Swift's music video for "Teardrops on My Guitar" (2007).

 The Taylor Swift Holiday Collection was released to other retailers on December 2, 2008, including iTunes and Amazon.
 Both retailers made minor adjustments to its cover and removed Sounds of the Season: from the title, leaving it simply The Taylor Swift Holiday Collection.
 On October 6, 2009, The Taylor Swift Holiday Collection was re-released by Target and made available for digital download.